im-d-team/Dev-Docs/CS/grasp.md

         this.email = email;
         this.name = name;

-        // initiate and coordinate actions with other objects if (customerUniquenessChecker.isUnique(id)) {
+        // initiating and coordinating actions with other objects if (customerUniquenessChecker.isUnique(id)) {
             throw new BusinessRuleValidationException("Customer with this email already exists.");
         }